Electrical cardioversion– the rhythm reset

 A catheter (thin, flexible tube) is inserted into the patient’s blood vessels and is gently guided to the heart.
 The physician carefully destroys malfunctioning tissue using the catheter to deliver energy (such as radiofrequency, laser or cryotherapy) to scar the problematic areas.
 The scarred areas will no longer send abnormal signals.
 If successful, the heart will return to a normal rhythm.
+But in some cases, atrial fibrillation may return.
+Sometimes the ablation procedure may need to be tried multiple times.
 This minimally invasive procedure usually has a short recovery period.
 Patients are generally placed on a short course of anti-arrhythmic drugs while the procedure takes full effect.

 Common types of ablation for AF include:

 - Pulmonary vein isolation ablation (PVI ablation or PVA).
 In some AF patients, fibrillation is triggered by extra electrical currents in the pulmonary veins.
 During this procedure, the catheter tip is used to destroy the tissue that is sending the extra currents and, in most cases, normal heart rhythm returns.